Beating the Breathalyzer in a Georgia DUI Case

 But, we are getting ahead of ourselves.
 Breathalyzer results, reliable or not, may be inadmissible in court.

-Police officer stops must meet rigid legal requirements.
+Police officers' stops must meet rigid legal requirements.
 Officers must have a reasonable articulable suspicion to make a traffic stop.
 A mere DUI hunch, like a driver leaving a bar late at night, does not hold up in court.
 Officers must have concrete evidence to support their hunches.
 DUI roadblock stops must meet certain requirements as well.
 For example, the checkpoint cannot be a souped-up speed trap.
 Instead, officers must warn approaching motorists.

 Additionally, officers must have probable cause to demand chemical samples.
 Poor performance on the FSTs (field sobriety tests), like the DUI eye test, meets this requirement.
 If defendants refuse to perform these tests, the state is hard-pressed to establish probable cause.